 Revenue report: View the instructor revenue report where you can track and review any sales your courses have made.

-This article outlines how instructors can set or change the base price of their course.
-If instructors wish to charge a fee for their courses, however, they will need to apply to become a premium instructor first.
+This article outlines how instructors can set or change the price tier of their course.
+If instructors wish to charge a fee for their courses, they will need to apply to become a premium instructor first.

-How instructors can set or change the price of their course
+How instructors can select or change the price tier for their course

-- Navigate to the course management page (steps on how to can be viewed here).
+1. Navigate to the course management page (learn how).

-- Select the price you wish to set and click Save.
+3. Select the price tier or backup price tier you wish and click Save.

 Please note: the new price may not be immediately reflected in the Udemy marketplace or on mobile devices, and coupons that were created before the price change may still be applied to your course.